Riyanshi-Aditya/Data-Com-Assignment/README.md

 After running the program, you’ll be prompted to choose between *Digital* and *Analog* input modes.

-For the digital mode, enter digital when asked, followed by a binary sequence such as 1011001, and then select one of the available line encoding schemes —
+For the digital mode, enter digital, followed by a binary sequence such as 1011001, and then select one of the available line encoding schemes —
 1. *NRZ-L*
 2. *NRZ-I*
 3. *Manchester*